 PARCO is currently working on our plan for the new Shibuya PARCO.
 The new Shibuya PARCO will continue to represent PARCO’s brand image as its flagship store in the same way as the previous store, and will contribute to further enlivening the local area.

-The facility will have a total land area of approximately 5,380m², a total floor area of approximately 63,908m², 19 above-ground floors, and three below-ground floors.
-We are aiming to open the store in Autumn 2019.
+The facility will have a total land area of approximately 5,380m², a total floor area of approximately 42,000m², 10above-ground floors, and one below-ground floors.
+We are aiming to open in late November 2019.

 Strengthening the PARCO brand to achieve our long-term vision